gelmio/oblivious-svelte/oblivious/Oblivious.md

 From break-out-in-a-cold-sweat-and-crap-your-pants to now: freely walking the crazy city streets, eating at the markets, squeezing through the crush and scrum of the locals as they go about it in the heat of the day.
 I feel as safe as houses.
 It's a delightful surprise; I can’t wipe the smile off my face.
 _What a place._
-Surprise number one: People line up for things. _Unbelievable._ People, actually waiting patiently in line for busses or taxis or anything. _That’s unique;_ lines are normally treated the same way that they are by Asian tourists: non-existent.
+Surprise number one: People line up for things. _Unbelievable._ People, actually waiting patiently in line for buses or taxis or anything. _That’s unique;_ lines are normally treated the same way that they are by Asian tourists: non-existent.
 Here, people get served in the order that they arrived in.
 It's refreshing.
 Next surprise.
 They seem to give a shit.
 About stuff.
 About improving their standard of living.
 Or at least trying to.
 They have *bins*.
 Now, that’s probably not going to sound like much, but Africa doesn’t _have_ bins; they have streets.